brokamp-group/s3/README.md

 remotes::install_github("geomarker-io/s3")
 ```

+No further configuration is necessary, *but* if you would like to download private files from S3, you will need to install the `boto3` python module.

-### `boto3` python module
+### `boto3` python module installation

 The package uses [`reticulate`](https://rstudio.github.io/reticulate/) to expose functions from the [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) python module.
 This allows us to take advantage of its concurrent transfer operations using threads, but requires the module to be installed.

- Although the package can be installed and loaded without the `boto3` python module, its core functionality will not be available without it.
-In this case, you will be advised to install it from within `R` by calling `reticulate::py_install("boto3")`, which will automatically install it within a virtualenv or Conda environment named `r-reticulate`.
+ Although the package can be installed, loaded, and used to download public files on S3  without the `boto3` python module, private files will not be able to be downloaded without it.
+If `boto3` is unavailable and an attempt to download a private S3 file is made, you will be advised to install it from within `R` by calling `reticulate::py_install("boto3")`, which will automatically install it within a virtualenv or Conda environment named `r-reticulate`.
 Additionally, if your system does not have a compatible version of python, you will be asked to install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) from within `R`.

 ### Setting up AWS credentials